stansccs/introduction-to-sql-for-data-science/README.md

-# Introduction to SQL for Data Science
+# Introduction to SQL for Data Science (Spring 2019)

-The Visualization Core Lab will host an *Introduction to SQL for Data Science* workshop on **Thursday, 2 May 2019 Auditorium 0215 (between buildings 4 and 5)**.
+The Visualization Core Lab will host an *Introduction to SQL for Data Science* workshop on **Thursday, 2 May 2019 in Auditorium 0215 (between buildings 4 and 5)**.
 Visualization lab staff will provide an introduction to SQL for data science designed for learners with little or no previous experience with SQL programming.
 Topics covered will include the following.

 * Selecting data
 * Sorting and removing duplicates